|

 would most probably have used the wood for a box.
 Nonetheless this Oak

 chopping board is probably the most decorative I have seen.
+The Art Deco Gilded Mirror

 This